Physics Enhanced Deep Surrogates for the Phonon Boltzmann Transport Equation: Design of Porous-structure with desired effective Thermal Conductivity

+which is the standard kinetic formula~\cite{ziman2001electrons}.
+In this work, we choose Si as the underlying material, which gives~$\kappa_{\text{bulk}}\approx150 $W m$^{-1}$ K$^{-1}$.
+The second- and third-order force constants are obtained from the \texttt{AlmaBTE} database~\cite{carrete2017almabte}, which computes the forces based on the supercell approach and density functional theory~\cite{broido2007intrinsic}.
+The scattering times are computed on a reciprocal-space grid of $32\times 32\times 32$.
+Equation~\ref{eq:BTE} is solved using the open-source software OpenBTE~\cite{openbte}, which discretizes the spatial domain with the finite-volume technique, and bins the reciprocal space into a set of directional MFPs~\cite{romano2021efficient}.
+In this work, we employ 50 MFPs and 48 polar angles.
+Details about the solver implementation can be found in~\cite{openbte}

-where $\mathbf{J}=\sum_\mu C_\mu\mathbf{v}_\mu T_\mu$ is the heat flux.
-The goal of this work is to find a surrogate for the relationship $\kappa(\mathbf{p})$.
+We parametrize the nanostructured material by a binary vector $\mathbf{x}$ of size 25, corresponding to a grid of 5x5 embedded pores of size 10x10 (nm) (example in Fig.~\ref{fig:data-efficiency}B), yielding a total of approximately $33$ million ($2^{25}$) possible configurations.
+The goal of this work is to find a surrogate for the relationship $\kappa(\mathbf{x})$.
 With our surrogates we aim to achieve a $5.00$\% fractional error (FE) defined as $ FE = \frac{|\kappa - \kappa_\theta |}{|\kappa|}$ with respect to the ground-truth effective thermal conductivity.
-Our ground truth is the conductivity obtained using the open-source software OpenBTE~\cite{openbte}.
 The low-fidelity solver used in this study is the Fourier solver developed by the OpenBTE team (yet to be released).
 To enhance computational efficiency, a coarser spatial conductivity discretization is adopted: a $5\times5$ grid compared to the $100\times100$ used in the BTE solver.
-This resolution is the minimum required to adequately represent the $5\times 5$ pore configuration.
+This resolution is the minimum required to adequately represent the $5\times 5$ pore parametrization.
+The Fourier solver takes as input a spatially varying thermal conductivity field, where the thermal conductivity within pore regions is set to zero.
+The governing equation reads